Ohio State University: Research

-Ohio State also administers two large-scale scholarship programs to ensure access to the university to high-ability students from low-income or traditionally underrepresented groups.
-The first, the Young Scholars Program, was initiated in 1988.
-One hundred and twenty promising minority students from Ohio's nine largest urban public school districts are selected prior to entering high school.
-The program offers a series of academic camps each summer and counseling throughout the students' high school careers.
-Upon completion of the program, which also mandates a college preparatory curriculum and minimum grade point average, the students are guaranteed admission to Ohio State as well as any need-based financial aid.
-The Land Grant Scholarship was initiated in 2005.
-This program seeks to ensure access to Ohio State to high-ability students from low-income backgrounds.
-Ohio State has committed to offering a full-ride scholarship each academic year to at least one student from each of Ohio's 88 counties.

-Ohio State maintains an honors center in the Kuhn Honors & Scholars House, which served as the university president's residence until 1972.
-Three residence halls are designated all or in part as honors residences: Bradley Hall, Lincoln Tower and Taylor Tower.

 Endowment and fundraising

 Ohio State was among the first group of four public universities to raise a $1 billion endowment when it passed the $1 billion mark in 1999.
 At the end of 2005, Ohio State's endowment stood at $1.73 billion, ranking it seventh among public universities and 27th among all American universities.
 In June 2006, the endowment passed the $2 billion mark.

-In recent decades – and in response to continually shrinking state funding – Ohio State has conducted two significant multi-year fundraising campaigns.
-The first concluded in 1987 and raised $460 million – a record at the time for a public university.
+In recent decades, and in response to continually shrinking state funding, Ohio State has conducted two significant multi-year fundraising campaigns.
+The first concluded in 1987 and raised $460 million, a record at the time for a public university.
 The "Affirm Thy Friendship Campaign" took place between 1995 and 2000.
 With an initial goal of raising $850 million, the campaign's final tally was $1.23 billion, placing Ohio State among the small group of public universities to have successfully conducted a $1 billion campaign.
 At his welcoming ceremony, returning President E. Gordon Gee announced in the fall of 2007 that Ohio State would launch a $2.5 billion fundraising campaign.
 In 2019, celebrating the university's 150th year, President Michael V. Drake announced the "Time and Change Campaign" with a goal of raising $4.5 billion from 1 million individual donors.